skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 An example is shown in Figure 7.
 The `QuicGraphLassoEBIC` estimates are much sparser than `QuicGraphLassoCV` estimates, and often contain a subset of the true precision support.
-In this small dimensional example, BIC (gamma = 0) performed best as EBIC with gamma = 0.1 selected only the diagonal coefficients.
+In this small dimensional example, BIC (gamma = 0) performed best, as EBIC with gamma = 0.1 selected only the diagonal coefficients.
 As the dimension of the samples `n_features` grows, BIC will select a less-sparse result and thus an increasing gamma parameter serves to obtain sparser solutions.

 ### Randomized model averaging
 For some problems, the support of the sparse precision matrix is of primary interest.
 In these cases, the true support can be estimated with greater confidence by employing a form of ensemble model averaging known as _stability selection_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf)\] combined with randomizing the model selection via the _random lasso_ \[[Meinhausen et al.](https://arxiv.org/pdf/0809.2932v2.pdf), [Wang et al.](https://arxiv.org/abs/1104.3398)\].
 The skggm `ModelAverage` class implements a meta-estimator to do this.
 This is a similar facility to scikit-learn's [_RandomizedLasso_](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RandomizedLasso.html) but for the graphical lasso.